Charlie Daly: O/C 2nd Northern Division & Civil War

-In early 1920 IRA General Headquarters (GHQ) sent Daly to Tyrone naming him as the Officer Commanding (O/C) the IRAs 2nd Northern Division.
+In early 1920 IRA General Headquarters sent Daly to County Tyrone naming him as the O/C the IRAs 2nd Northern Division which covered all of Tyrone and parts of County Londonderry.
 Daly was to organize the few units there and was ordered to 'raid for arms' indicating how poorly armed the Tyrone IRA was at that time.
 Prior to Dalys arrival in Tyrone "...each IRA company was more or less acting independently on its own."
-Local IRA leadership welcomed Daly, he "impressed us very much with his example and bearing".
-Daly stressed to the local IRA that number of people would have to be prepared to make the supreme sacrifice and that "volunteering was not going to be an easy job".
-In the spring of 1921 Monaghan IRA leader Eoin O'Duffy was appointed as the Commandant of the IRA's 2nd Northern Division (Tyrone).
+Local IRA leadership welcomed Daly, he "impressed us very much with his example and bearing" while working to develop an offensive spirt within the Tyrone IRA.
+The 24 year old Daly stressed to the local IRA members that a number of people would have to be prepared to make the supreme sacrifice and that "volunteering was not going to be an easy job".
+Just prior to Christmas 1920 Daly was in Dublin and was arrested in a sweep.
+He was held in North Dublin Union Barracks under an alias and was released after just a few days.

+In the spring of 1921 Monaghan IRA leader Eoin O'Duffy replaced Daly as the Commandant of the IRA's 2nd Northern Division (Tyrone).
 Liam Kelly, a well respected Tyrone Republican felt the Daly should have gotten the appointment: "I am convinced that O'Duffys appointment was a mistake as Charlie Daly was a better man for the job.
 He knew the area much better and worked with the men for about twelve months beforehand.
 He knew all the officers in the area intimately and was a general favourite with all who had contact with him."
-During this time Daly was a senior leader of the IRA in Donegal.
-Following the truce during the Irish War of Independence (July 1921), O'Duffy was reassigned to Belfast, and Daly again assumed command of the 2nd Northern Division of the IRA.
+During this time Daly was a senior leader of the IRA in County Donegal.
+Following the truce with the British, O'Duffy was reassigned to Belfast, and Daly again assumed command of the 2nd Northern Division of the IRA.